Hard Money Lenders Arizona: Fast Funding Solutions

 How to buy before you sell

 Sometimes, the perfect home hits the market when you least expect it, whether it’s a single-level home with a pool or a three-bedroom new-construction condo.
-If you’re an Arizona homeowner wanting to buy a new home before selling your current one, HomeLight offers a convenient solution called Buy Before You Sell.
+If you’re an Arizona homeowner who wants to buy a new home before selling your current one, HomeLight offers a convenient solution.

 The Buy Before You Sell (BBYS) program allows you to use the equity in your current home to make a strong, non-contingent offer on a new property.
 If your home qualifies, you can get your equity unlock amount approved in 24 hours or less, with no cost or obligation.
 Once approved, you can purchase your next home and then sell your current one vacant, avoiding the hassle of moving twice.